sodadata/docs/soda/quick-start-soda-sql.md

 ## Create and examine tests

-1. Use the `soda analyze` command to get Soda SQL to sift through the contents of the warehouse and automatically prepare a scan YAML file for each dataset it discovers.
+1. From the `new_york_bus_breakdowns_demo` directory, use the `soda analyze` command to get Soda SQL to sift through the contents of the demo warehouse and automatically prepare a scan YAML file for each table it discovers.
 Soda SQL puts the YAML files in a new `/tables` directory in the `new_york_bus_breakdowns_demo` project directory.
 Read more about [scan YAML]({% link soda-sql/scan-yaml.md %}) files.<br />
 <br />
 Command:
 ```shell